 Water Deer Habitat

-In his original description of the species, published in 1870, Robert Swinhoe, the English diplomat and naturalist who first introduced western zoologists to Hydropotes, noted how the now-extinct population on the large riverine islands above Chinkiang (Zhenjiang) on the Yangtze would live among the tall reeds.
-When the reeds were cut for thatching in the spring they'd depart for the hills, returning in the autumn with their young once the reeds had regrown:
+In his original description of the species, published in 1870, Robert Swinhoe -- the English diplomat and naturalist who first introduced western zoologists to Hydropotes -- described how the now-extinct population on the large riverine islands above Chinkiang (Zhenjiang) on the Yangtze lived among tall reeds.
+When the reeds were cut for thatching each spring, the deer would swim to the mainland and retreat into the hills, returning in autumn with their young once the reeds had regrown:

 "The rushes are cut down in the spring; and the Deer then swim away to the main shore and retire to the cover of the hills.
 In autumn, after the floods, when the rushes are again grown, they return with their young and stay the winter through."

-Bedfordshire naturalist Bernard Nau proposed an alternative scenario in 1992, however.
-Based on the apparent facileness with which water deer colonised the Home Counties, Nau suggested that open country is the primary habitat for this species, not wetlands.
-In China, he speculates, development of open country by humans may have driven water deer to seek cover wherever available, and reedbeds and swampy ground are less easily developed than countryside and woodland.
-I know of no evidence in support of Nau's theory and, in their 1998 British Deer Society booklet on the species, Arnold Cooke and Lynne Farrell point out that the distribution of water deer at Woodwalton Fen in Cambridgeshire, coupled with the nature, range and frequency of their vocalisations indicate the species is adapted to dense cover, such as reedbeds, seeming to prefer both wet and unwooded.
+In 1992, however, Bedfordshire naturalist Bernard Nau proposed an alternative interpretation.
+Based on the apparent ease with which water deer had colonised the Home Counties, Nau suggested that open country is the primary habitat for the species, not wetlands; in China, the progressive development of open land by humans may have driven water deer to seek cover wherever it was available, with reedbeds and swampy ground being less easily cleared than countryside and woodland.
+There is, as far as I'm aware, no direct evidence in support of this theory, and Arnold Cooke and Lynne Farrell, writing in their 1998 British Deer Society booklet on the species, counter it by pointing out that the distribution of water deer at Woodwalton Fen in Cambridgeshire (together with the nature, range and frequency of their vocalisations) indicates a species well adapted to dense, wet, unwooded cover such as reedbed.

 On the edge?

-In England, Cooke and Farrell's studies have found them to be primarily a species of wet carr (i.e. waterlogged wooded terrain) and productive grassland, seemingly avoiding dry carr and being less fond of large tracts of woodland, preferring to use the latter as part of a larger home range for food and shelter/security.
-Indeed, the most recent (2018) Mammal Society assessment of the species in Britain estimated that nearly half (44%) of the population range is fen, marsh and swamp, with 30% being arable and horticulture, 19% broadleaf woodland, and only 7% unimproved grassland.
+In England, Cooke and Farrell's studies have established water deer as primarily a species of wet carr (waterlogged, wooded terrain) and productive grassland.
+They appear to avoid dry carr and are less fond of large tracts of woodland, tending to use the latter as part of a broader home range for food and seasonal shelter rather than as core habitat.
+Consistent with this, in April 2026, Ben Harrower, Director of BH Wildlife Consultancy, told me that a pattern appears consistently across their drone surveys in Norfolk and Suffolk.
+In the Norfolk Broads in particular, water deer dominate the wet areas, appear in some woodland, and turn up in the occasional field – and Harrower suggested that overlaying the hydrology onto their survey maps would reveal a clear gradient: the wetter the ground, the more water deer predominate.
+The most recent (2018) Mammal Society assessment of the species in Britain estimated that nearly half (44%) of the population's range consists of fen, marsh and swamp, with 30% arable and horticultural land, 19% broadleaf woodland, and just 7% unimproved grassland.
+(See also: Interaction with Other Species for how muntjac affect water deer habitat preference)

-Throughout their native and introduced ranges water deer also inhabit cultivated areas.
-In China and Korea they are often found in rice paddies, and in South Korea they will feed on arable crops during the winter, particularly vegetables such as soybean sprouts.
-At Woodwalton, Cooke and Farrell observed that, even in prime wetland, they seem to prefer to have access to adjacent farmland for times of the year when season, food or snow/ice/flooding makes the reedbed less hospitable and in their 1998 booklet note:
+Across both their native and introduced ranges, water deer make extensive use of cultivated land.
+In China and Korea they are often found in rice paddies; in South Korea they will regularly feed on arable crops during winter, particularly vegetables such as soybean sprouts.
+At Woodwalton Fen, Cooke and Farrell found that even in prime wetland habitat, deer seemed to prefer having access to adjacent farmland for those times of year when season, food availability, snow, ice, or flooding made the reedbed less hospitable.
+Their 1998 booklet records the range of crops exploited:

 "For feeding they prefer sedge-dominated habitat where a greater diversity of food plants grow.
 Arable fields use include winter wheat, oilseed rape, field beans, carrots, potatoes and, latterly and particularly, set-aside."

-Reedbed habitat is lacking in Buckinghamshire and Bedfordshire, and here the deer are attracted to mixed farmland, with sparsely wooded arable land including sloping fields apparently ideal habitat.
+My own observations in Buckinghamshire during summer have recorded water deer resting in copses before emerging to feed on pasture, and also resting among the grass itself during the day – it is not uncommon to put up an unseen deer while crossing a field.
+In Buckinghamshire and Bedfordshire, where reedbed is largely absent, the deer are drawn to mixed farmland, with sparsely wooded arable land and sloping fields appearing to constitute particularly good habitat.
 In both counties I have observed them in reasonable numbers on newly sown spring grasses in the early part of the year.
-Water deer also seem to spend a lot more time than other deer species “in crops” without apparently eating much of them, particularly during the summer where they may give birth.
-It may be that cereal crops sufficiently resemble their native reedbeds to be attractive.
+One curious observation is that water deer seem to spend considerably more time than other deer species "in crops" without apparently eating much of them, especially in summer when they may also give birth there.
+It may be that tall cereal crops are sufficiently reminiscent of their native reedbeds to be attractive as cover in their own right.

 The high life

-At around the same time Eom and his co-workers were carrying out their research, a team led by Kwon Hyuk-Soo at the National Institute of Ecology in Seocheon were conducting a field study of mammal habitat use in and around the Dangjin City area of South Korea.
-The researchers found that water deer were most frequently associated with “fluctuant and concave topography”; that is to say the edge habitats of mountains.
-In their 2016 paper to Contemporary Problems of Ecology, Hyuk-Soo and his colleagues suggest that the cover afforded by this topography is necessary to help hide the deer from predators.
+At around the same time, a team led by Kwon Hyuk-Soo at the National Institute of Ecology in Seocheon was conducting a field study of mammal habitat use in and around the Dangjin City area of South Korea.
+Water deer were most frequently associated with what the researchers described as "fluctuant and concave topography" – in other words, the edge habitats of mountain terrain.
+In their 2016 paper to Contemporary Problems of Ecology, Hyuk-Soo and colleagues suggest that the cover afforded by this topography is important for concealment from predators.

 Urban ungulates?